box/box-python-sdk/docs/box_sdk_gen/sign_requests.md

 - sign_request_id `str`
   - The ID of the signature request.
 Example: "33243242"
+- reason `Optional[str]`
+  - An optional reason for cancelling the sign request.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.